 AMRS workstations are collocated with Weather Forecast Offices that have certified IMETS.
 These AMRS workstations are maintained by the IMETS and are typically shipped with the IMET being mobilized.
-As of 2020, the AMRS workstations located in NC are at NWS Wilmington and NWS Morehead City.
-Other nearby AMRS workstations are located at NWS Columbia in SC, NWS Roanoke in VA, and NWS Morristown in TN. (see map in Appendix J for AMRS locations).
+As of 2023, the AMRS workstations located in NC are at NWS Raleigh, NWS Wilmington, and NWS Morehead City.
+Other nearby AMRS workstations are located at NWS Columbia in SC, NWS Roanoke and NWS Wakefield in VA, and NWS Morristown in TN. (see map in Appendix J for AMRS locations).
+NWS Greenville/Spartanburg is scheduled to receive an AMRS in spring 2023.